-If the FEI chooses to collect a Sample from an Athlete who is not an International-Level Athlete or a National-Level Athlete, and that Athlete is Using a Prohibited Substance or Prohibited Method for therapeutic reasons, the FEI must permit that Athlete to apply for a retroactive TUE.
+If IAF chooses to collect a Sample from a Practitioner who is not an International-Level Practitioner or a National-Level Practitioner, and that Practitioner is Using a Prohibited Substance or Prohibited Method for therapeutic reasons, IAF must permit that Practitioner to apply for a retroactive TUE.

-- 4.4.6 Expiration, Withdrawal or Reversal of a TUE - 4.4.6.1 A TUE granted pursuant to these Anti-Doping Rules: (a) shall expire automatically at the end of any term for which it was granted, without the need for any further notice or other formality; (b) will be withdrawn if the Athlete does not promptly comply with any requirements or conditions imposed by the TUEC upon grant of the TUE; (c) may be withdrawn by the TUEC if it is subsequently determined that the criteria for grant of a TUE are not in fact met; or (d) may be reversed on review by WADA or on appeal. - 4.4.6.2 In such event, the Athlete shall not be subject to any Consequences based on their Use or Possession or Administration of the Prohibited Substance or Prohibited Method in question in accordance with the TUE prior to the effective date of expiry, withdrawal, or reversal of the TUE.
-The review pursuant to Article 5.1.1.1 of the International Standard for Results Management of an Adverse Analytical Finding, reported shortly after the TUE expiry, withdrawal or reversal, shall include consideration of whether such finding is consistent with Use of the Prohibited Substance or Prohibited Method prior to that date, in which event no anti-doping rule violation shall be asserted. - 4.4.7 Reviews and Appeals of TUE Decisions - 4.4.7.1 WADA must review the FEI's decision not to recognize a TUE granted by the National Anti-Doping Organization that is referred to WADA by the Athlete or the Athlete's National Anti-Doping Organization.
-In addition, WADA must review the FEI's decision to grant a TUE that is referred to WADA by the Athlete's National Anti-Doping Organization.
+- 4.4.6 Expiration, Withdrawal or Reversal of a TUE - 4.4.6.1 A TUE granted pursuant to these Anti-Doping Rules: (a) shall expire automatically at the end of any term for which it was granted, without the need for any further notice or other formality; (b) will be withdrawn if the Practitioner does not promptly comply with any requirements or conditions imposed by the IAF TUE Panel upon grant of the TUE; (c) may be withdrawn by the IAF TUE Panel if it is subsequently determined that the criteria for grant of a TUE are not in fact met; or (d) may be reversed on review by WADA or on appeal. - 4.4.6.2 In such event, the Practitioner shall not be subject to any Consequences based on their Use or Possession or Administration of the Prohibited Substance or Prohibited Method in question in accordance with the TUE prior to the effective date of expiry, withdrawal, or reversal of the TUE.
+The review pursuant to Article 5.1.1.1 of the International Standard for Results Management of an Adverse Analytical Finding, reported shortly after the TUE expiry, withdrawal or reversal, shall include consideration of whether such finding is consistent with Use of the Prohibited Substance or Prohibited Method prior to that date, in which event no anti-doping rule violation shall be asserted. - 4.4.7 Reviews and Appeals of TUE Decisions

+- 4.4.7.1 WADA must review IAF's decision not to recognize a TUE granted by the National Anti-Doping Organization that is referred to WADA by the Practitioner or the Practitioner's National Anti-Doping Organization.
+In addition, WADA must review IAF's decision to grant a TUE that is referred to WADA by the Practitioner's National Anti-Doping Organization.
 WADA may review any other TUE decisions at any time, whether upon request by those affected or on its own initiative.
-If the TUE decision being reviewed meets the criteria set out in the International Standard for Therapeutic Use

-- Exemptions, WADA will not interfere with it.
-If the TUE decision does not meet those criteria, WADA will reverse it.22 - 4.4.7.2 Any TUE decision by the FEI (or by a National Anti-Doping Organization where it has agreed to consider the application on behalf of the FEI) that is not reviewed by WADA, or that is reviewed by WADA but is not reversed upon review, may be appealed by the Athlete and/or the Athlete's National Anti-Doping Organization, exclusively to CAS.23 - 4.4.7.3 A decision by WADA to reverse a TUE decision may be appealed by the Athlete, the National Anti-Doping Organization and/or the FEI, exclusively to CAS. - 4.4.7.4 A failure to render a decision within a reasonable time on a properly submitted application for grant/recognition of a TUE or for review of a TUE decision shall be considered a denial of the application thus triggering the applicable rights of review/appeal.
+If the TUE decision being reviewed meets the criteria set out in the International Standard for Therapeutic Use Exemptions, WADA will not interfere with it.
+If the TUE decision does not meet those criteria, WADA will reverse it.22 - 4.4.7.2 Any TUE decision by IAF (or by a National Anti-Doping Organization where it has agreed to consider the application on behalf of IAF) that is not reviewed by WADA, or that is reviewed by WADA but is not reversed upon review, may be appealed by the Practitioner and/or the Practitioner's National Anti-Doping Organization, exclusively to CAS.23 - 4.4.7.3 A decision by WADA to reverse a TUE decision may be appealed by the Practitioner, the National Anti-Doping Organization and/or IAF, exclusively to CAS. - 4.4.7.4 A failure to render a decision within a reasonable time on a properly submitted application for grant/recognition of a TUE or for review of a TUE decision shall be considered a denial of the application thus triggering the applicable rights of review/appeal.